YINI-lang/yini-cli/README.md

 - **Multiple data types:** Supports boolean literals (`true` / `false`, `Yes` / `No`, etc), numbers, arrays (lists), and JS-style objects natively, with explicit string syntax.
 - **Comments support:** YINI supports multiple comment styles (`#`, `//`, `/* ... */`, and `;`) allowing one to document config directly in the file.
 - **Predictable parsing rules:** Well-defined rules with optional strict and lenient modes, for different use-requirements.

+⭐ If this was useful, [star it on GitHub](https://github.com/YINI-lang/yini-cli) — it helps a lot, thank you!

 ---